hermanhermitage/videocoreiv/README.md

 is generating register access traces by simulating code sequencies on a remote computer running a videocore emulator and forwarding them to a real bcm2835 running a small monitor.

-- phire's https://github.com/phire/llvm repo contains some early work on porting llvm to videocore, and is ripe for someone to grab and continue.

 - dwelch67's https://github.com/dwelch67/rpigpu repo is focussed on bare metal samples written in C.  dwelch67 has two experimental binary translators targeting the videocore instruction set.  one translates mips to videocore and the other translates arm thumb to videocore.